Masterxilo/InfiniTAM-just-run/README.md

 # TODO
 * Make this work in a (Docker) container, maybe also in a devcontainer (expose GUI via X-Server...).
 * Set up some kind of CI (gitlabci, circleci, travisci) to continuously test the run script still does what it should on a vanilla system and display the badges in this readme.
+* Make the .bat files pause at the end so errors can be inspected, also write a log file.
+* Test with Kinect Hardware.
+* Try to make it depend on lower minimum CUDA/NVIDIA driver version, i.e. avoid > Runtime API error : CUDA driver version is insufficient for CUDA runtime version.
+In principle, nothing that happens here requires anything more than the very first version of CUDA probably...

 # Quirks
 - this codebase is incompatible with CUDA Toolkit version 11.5, which unfortunately at the moment is the default version installed by `sudo apt-get install -y nvidia-cuda-toolkit` on Ubuntu 22.04